garrandall/popular-music-data/tracks/me-love-sean-kingston.md

 I feel like I'm drowning in the ocean
 Somebody come and take me away
-Oh oh oh oh oh ooh
+Oh oh oh oh oh oh
 Why do you have to go?
 Away from all
 Me love
-Oh oh oh oh oh ooh
+Oh oh oh oh oh oh
 Why do you have to go?
 Away from all
 Me love